PA3: LittleJohns¶

 There is (essentially) no partial credit on this assignment.
 You must write two classes, and each must be correct for you to receive credit for it.

 Your code must comply with the style guide and, if it does, you will earn 30 points.
-You must write one algorithm that is not recursive; if it is correct you will earn 30 additional points.
+You must write one algorithm that need not be (and probably shouldn't be) recursive; if it is correct you will earn 30 additional points.
 Finally, you must write one recursive algorithm; if it is correct you will earn 40 additional points.

 Warning